Video: Types of body movements

 For example, if the model turns her head to the left, we describe this as rotation of the head to the left.
 The joints capable of rotating the head and the trunk are then found in the cervical spine or neck and the thoracic spine which is shown rotating in this image.
 The lumbar spine is capable of very little rotation as it is required to take the heavy load of the body above it.
-The lumbar spine performs the majority of flexion and extension and lateral rotation in the spine so it really can't do everything, and not rotating makes it more stable.
+In addition to minimal rotation the lumbar spine also performs flexion, extension and lateral rotation of the spine.

 So we've just finished talking about the more common and important movements that we need to know about.
 Now we come to the more joint-specific movements.
 These may be less common in the body but their specificity helps them serve vital functions and we're going to start with depression and elevation of the mandible.

 This diagram is showing depression of the mandible, otherwise known as the lower jaw.
 Depression and elevation are a pair of movements possible at the mandible.
 They occur at the temporomandibular joint or TMJ which is a joint that happens between the temporal bone and the mandible.
 The joint is positioned just anterior to the external ear canal.